Home > Course Descriptions

 Spring, 3 credit hours

 This course is a continuation of Introduction to Finance (FSMA 210).
-Portfolio theory, efficient market theories, and Capital Asset Pricing Model will be further elaborated and applied to make capital budgeting, capital structure, and dividend policy decisions within corporations.
-Special topics on agency conflicts, mergers and acquisitions, and corporate risk management will also be discussed.
-Three hours lecture per week.
+Topics on portfolio theory, efficient market theories, Capital Asset Pricing Model are further elaborated and applied to make capital budgeting, capital structure, and dividend policy decisions within corporations.
+Special topics on agency conflicts, and mergers and acquisitions and corporate risk management are also discussed.

 Prerequisite: A minimum grade of C in Introduction to Finance (FSMA 210) is required or permission of instructor.